-NUR 101 Nursing I
+Nursing I 7 credits

-introductory course in the fundamental principles of nursing.
-The focus of this course is to learn how to meet the basic needs of the patient throughout the lifespan.
-The conceptual framework of the nursing program is introduced.
-Nursing process theory is used to assist in understanding stress and adaptation, wellness/illness, the biological, psychological, and social systems, communication, and nursing accountability.
-Basic technical skills regarding patient care and medication administration are learned in the campus lab.
-Nursing faculty provide supervised clinical experiences at the nursing home and hospital which provide opportunities for students to apply theoretical content to nursing skills (Prerequisites: Acceptance and enrollment into the LPN program, compliance with medical requirements, CPR certified)
+An introductory course in the fundamental principles of nursing.
+The focus of this course is to learn how to meet the basic needs of the patient throughout his/her lifespan.
+The conceptual framework of the nursing process is introduced.
+Nursing process theory is used to assist in understanding stress and adaptation, wellness/illness, communications, biological/psychological/social systems and accountability.
+Basic technical skill are learned in the campus lab, hospital, and nursing home experiences while under the supervision of nursing faculty.
+Clinical experiences provide an opportunity to apply theoretical content in the practice of nursing skills.
+(Prerequisite: Acceptance and enrollment into the LPN program).

-NUR 102 Introduction to Pharmacology
+Introduction to Pharmacology

 An introduction to the general concepts and terminology of the preparation and administration of medications, including the nursing responsibilities and legal implications involved.
-Basic drug classifications and prototypes are studied.
-Clinical practice, reinforcement and enhancement of content is continued in NUR 101.
-(Prerequisite: Taken concurrently with NUR 101; exceptions made by the Director of Nursing)
+Basic drug pharmacotherapeutics, pharmacodynamics, classification and prototypes are studied.
+Clinical practices, reinforcement and enhancement of content are continued in NUR 101.(Prerequisite: Taken concurrently with NUR 101; exceptions made by the Director of Nursing)

-NUR 104 Nursing II
+Nursing II 7 credits